TatuLund/vaadin-create23/README.md

 This project is my dogfooding test application for legacy Vaadin 8 as we are still maintaining it under our commercial extended maintenance program.
 Thus, even it is a bit fabricated, I have added there many detail that you would find in real production application.

+Despite the application is using the old Vaadin 8, many of the examples featured by this application are applicable for more current Vaadin versions.

 ## Covered topics

 Despites being somewhat artificial this demo app covers various use cases you may encounter in real life application.
 Source of the demonstrated cases has been actual customer questions I have seen during my career as a software consultant.